NoroffFEU/css-frameworks-ca/README.md

 User can update a post content item - OK

-User can delete a post content item
+User can delete a post content item - ok

 Additional features
 The following user stories are optional:
 User can create a comment on a post - OK
-User can edit profile media
+User can edit profile media - ok
 User can follow/unfollow a profile
 User can react to a post content item